ManevilleF/bevy_silk/README.md

 ## Mesh utils

 `bevy_cloth` provides a plane mesh generation function `rectangle_mesh` useful for classic cloth uses like flags or capes

+## Q&A

+- `My mesh falls immediately and infinitely when I add a Cloth component, how to fix it?`

+You probably didn't specify any *fixed points*, meaning there are no vertices anchored to your entity's `GlobalTransform`.

 <!-- cargo-sync-readme end -->